movpushmov/effector-reform/docs/docs/api/core/create-array-field.md

   - Array field
 ---

-Creates field, which contains an array of primary values (check [createField api docs](./create-field)) or an array of objects with subfields
+Creates field, which contains an array of primitive values (check [createField api docs](./create-field)) or an array of objects with subfields

 ### Formulae